Prasanth-acc/RELAY-PIPE-GUIDED-ROVER-FOR-MONITORING-LANDSLIDE-AFFECTED-COAL-MINES/README.md

  This feature is crucial in maintaining morale and gathering first-hand information about the situation.

- By integrating imaging systems, environmental sensors, and a robust, real-time wired communication system, this project aims to offer a comprehensive solution for underground rescue operations.
+ By integrating the BeagleY-AI board with environmental sensing, and a robust, real-time wired communication system, this project aims to offer a comprehensive solution for underground rescue operations.
 The developed rover will provide rescuers with invaluable insights, enabling them to make swift, informed decisions, thereby